anasbinmukim/booking-review-crack/application/helpers/crack/wp-content/plugins/starfish-reviews/readme.txt

 * Enhancements
     * Multiple destinations!
 You can now add multiple destinations to each funnel.
 Select an icon, color options, and a name.
 Also select your own icon.
     * Prevent review "gating" to comply with Google's new policy.
 You can now present the destination after users have provided negative feedback so they can leave a public review.
     * Added French and Tagolog translations.
-Thanks to Eric Gracieta (French) and Charry Mae Yanex (Tagolog).
+Thanks to Eric Gracieta (French), Charry Mae Yanex (Tagolog), and Hannu Jaatinen (Finnish).
 * Fixes
     * 100% now displays in a more readable way inside the graph.
     * Updates to change "Yes" and "No" wording to "Positive" and "Negative" respectively.
 Makes it easier for translation and consistency.